top of page

 Self-management

-Making lifestyle changes is an ongoing process.
-Staying in the program for the full year is essential to help you stick to new habits and avoid slipping back into old habits.
-And if you have not reached your goals in the first half of the program, your Lifestyle Coach and other group members can help you succeed.
+Making lifestyle changes is an ongoing journey.
+Staying in the program for the full year is crucial for helping you maintain new habits and preventing a return to old behaviors.
+If you haven't reached your goals in the first half of the program, your Lifestyle Coach and fellow group members are there to support your success.

-And this is not a classroom setting.
+This is not a stuffy classroom where you are lectured.
 The coach is there to support your needs.

 For instance, your Lifestyle Coach may:

-Offer support, a hug, or a resource when things are hard.
+Offer support, a hug, or a resource if wanted

 Share fun local events that can help you be physically active.